Home » Blog » Digital Music Activities » Learning Dynamics Music Games for Elementary Grades

 Young children often mix up loud and soft with high and low and this is NOT surprising.
 They often hear “turn up the TV” which seems to correlate with high while “turn down the TV” seems to correlate with low.

-Singing Games to Teach Dynamics in the Early Elementary Grades
+Early Elementary Singing Games to Teach Dynamics

-Directions are below.
+Directions for both games are below.

 Formation: Large open circle with space between students.